sbmlteam/libsbml/README.txt

 the following to generate and install the libSBML documentation files:

   make install-docs       # Note: use 'gmake install-docs' on FreeBSD

+To uninstall the libSBML installed by the above 'make install' command, cd into the top directory of the libSBML source tree and run the following
+command:

+  make uninstall

 1.2 Windows